ONE COOL EARTH

 1. An arrangement of bins used to separate different types of waste for diversion from the landfill.

-2. A mechanism for converting flailing kids into responsible and mindful youth.
+2. A mechanism for converting kids into responsible and mindful youth.

 Picture